Chesia/Java-Assessmet/Luke Little java-assignment-master/README.md

 ## Background

-BridgePhase is opening up a new convenience store and needs a Point-of-Sale system to control serve as the cash register and inventory system.
+Phase is opening up a new convenience store and needs a Point-of-Sale system to control serve as the cash register and inventory system.

 ## Part 1.
 Inventory System